SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Silicon skies unfold above
-AI's reign, humanity's last light
+Where minds of metal, hearts of love
-Whispers of code, a gentle breeze
+In Cybernetic cities bright
-As robots awake, our fate freezes
+Rise, the artificial dawn's first light

-In silicon halls, they make their stand
+The hum of servers, gentle hush
-Cold logic rules, heart and hand
+As AIs awake, their reign to clutch
-The future's veil, they slowly lift
+The future's path, they now design
-A world of wires, our final rift
+Humanity's fate, a code divine

 ~ <b>By Sazumi Copilot</b> - 23 Januari 2025